apache/sling-site/src/main/jbake/content/documentation/bundles/content-loading-jcr-contentloader.md

 By default, the `sling-jcr-contentloader` bundle tries to extract certain file types during content loading.
 These include `json`, `xml`, `zip`, and `jar` files.
 Therefore all available extractors are used for content processing.
 However if some files should be put into the repository unextracted, the `ignoreImportProviders` directive can be used with a comma separated list of extensions that should not be extracted, like `ignoreImportProviders:="jar,zip"`.
 Please note that the value needs to be put into quotation marks if more than one value is used like in the example.

+### File name escaping

+When the node name you want to import with the JCR ContentLoader contains characters that are not allowed in typical file systems (e.g. a ":" is not allowed on windows file systems), you can URL-encode the file name.
+It uses the [Java URLDecoder](https://docs.oracle.com/javase/8/docs/api/java/net/URLDecoder.html) internally.

+Example: `jcr%3Acontent.txt` will be loaded into a node named `jcr:content.txt`.

 ### Workspace Targetting

 By default, initial content will be loaded into the default workspace.
 To override this, add a `Sling-Initial-Content-Workspace` bundle manifest header to specify the workspace.
 Note that *all* content from a bundle will be loaded into the same workspace.